Thorfgin/charactercreator2/README.md

 	MUST
 	- FIX: change the way skills are selected, by referencing id instead of skill.
-	Skills may no be unique in name, for example 'extra wilskracht' exists twice.
-	This may cause issues with the saves, because everything is reference by skillname.
+	Skills may no be unique in name, for example 'extra wilskracht' exists twice in ExtraVaardigheden This may cause issues with the saves, because everything is reference by skillname.
 	- LANGUAGE: add English as an option